rishab26201/ardupilot_gazebo/README.md

 **include :** header files for Gazebo - ArduPilot Plugin

+Copy and paste models_gazebo in /.gazebo folder and rename it as models

 # Getting Started :
 ## How to Install :
 I assume you already have Gazebo 7+ installed with ROS (or without).